clearhythm/earthquest/README.md

-# earthquest
+# EarthQuest

-EarthQuest interactive narrative adventure game and AI demo playground
+An interactive narrative adventure game and AI demo playground